 Some children get a fever (temperature) after the vaccine.
 It is usually mild and goes away on its own.

 If your child has a fever or a headache, you can give them paracetamol or ibuprofen.
-Only give aspirin and medicines called salicylates to children that have been prescribed by a doctor.
-This is especially important in the 4 weeks after getting the vaccine.

 Serious side effects such as a severe allergic reaction are rare.